Lees Brook Community School is committed to:

 The right balance between controlling access to the internet and technology, setting rules and boundaries and educating students and staff about responsible use.
 School is aware that children and staff cannot be completely prevented from being exposed to risks both on and offline.
 Children should be empowered and educated so that they are equipped with the skills to make safe and responsible decisions as well as to feel able to report any concerns.
 All members of staff need to be aware of the importance of good E-Safety practice in the classroom in order to educate and protect the children in their care.
 Members of staff also need to understand about how to manage their own professional reputation online and demonstrate appropriate online behaviours compatible with their role.

 Breaches of an E-Safety policy can and have led to civil, disciplinary and criminal action being taken against staff, pupils and members of the wider School community.
-It is crucial that all settings are aware of the offline consequences that online actions can have.
+It is crucial that all individuals are aware of the offline consequences that online actions can have.

 The school have legal obligations to safeguard and protect children on and offline and the accountability of these decisions will sit with the Head Teacher and the Governing Body.